Frequently Asked Questions

-In the second year of the degree the compulsory papers are Law of Contract (30 points), Law of Torts (30 points), Property Law (30 points), Judicial Review, and Intellectual Property (30 points).
-In the third year the compulsory papers are Criminal Law (30 points) and Company Law (15 points).
-In the fourth year the compulsory papers are Civil Litigation, Arbitration and Dispute Resolution (15 points) and Legal Ethics (15 points).
+In Part II of the degree the compulsory papers are Law of Contract (30 points), Law of Torts (30 points), Property Law (30 points), Judicial Review (15 points), and Intellectual Property (15 points).
+In Part III the compulsory papers are Criminal Law (30 points) and Company Law (15 points).
+In Part IV the compulsory papers are Resolution of Civil Disputes (15 points) and Legal Ethics (15 points).

 - How many elective papers can I do?

 You can choose up to 165 points of law electives – this would normally be made up of 11 (15 point) electives.
-It is possible for you to substitute 30 points of non-law electives for law elective papers.
+It is possible for you to substitute 30 points from any other approved AUT undergraduate degree course for law elective papers.

 - What elective papers are there?

-A large number of elective papers have been approved as part of the law degree.
-View the comprehensive listing of the elective papers.
+A range of elective papers are offered as part of the law degree.
+View the elective papers.

-Not all the electives will necessarily be offered.
+Not all the electives will be offered in any one semester.
 The electives offered in any particular semester will depend on a number of factors including student demand and the availability of teaching resources.

 - Is there an LLB (Honours) programme?

 Yes.
-High achieving students enrolled on the LLB will be invited to join the LLB (Honours) programme at the end of year 2.
-Students will be eligible for the honours programme if they attain a grade average of around B+ in the second year law papers.
+High achieving students enrolled on the LLB will be invited to join the LLB (Honours) programme at the end of Part II.
+Students will be eligible for the honours programme if they attain a grade average of around B+ in their first and second year law papers.

 - What does the LLB (Honours) involve?

-In addition to following the LLB course requirements, students enrolled on the honours programme will be required to complete either 1 research paper (20 points) in year 3 and a dissertation (40 points) in year 4 or 2 research papers (10 points each) in year 3 and a dissertation (40 points) in year 4.
+In addition to following the LLB course requirements, students enrolled on the honours programme will be required to complete a research paper (20 points) in their third year and a dissertation (40 points) in their final year.
+Honours students are also required to complete the Legal Research Methods paper as one of their elective choices.

 - Can students do the LLB as a double degree?

 Yes.
-There is a double degree structure in place which makes it possible for students to complete the LLB with the Bachelor of Business in 5 years.
-It may also be possible to do other double degree combinations with the LLB.
+There are double degree structures in place which make it possible for students to complete the LLB with the Bachelor of Business, Bachelor of Communication Studies, Bachelor of Arts in just over 5 years.

 - If I am doing a double degree can I do my Business co-op in a law firm?